 What challenges have you faced?

-On the other hand, climate variability has presented some irregularities: high temperatures during the day, subjecting the plants to dehydration; low temperatures in the early morning, causing fungal problems, which hopefully have been solved in time, but it is necessary to monitor and make certain changes in the processes as they developed.
+On the other hand, climate variability has presented some irregularities: high temperatures during the day, subjecting the plants to dehydration; low temperatures in the early morning, causing fungal problems, which hopefully will be solved in time, but it is necessary to monitor and make certain changes in the processes as they developed.

 How did you get involved with the WCR Verified initiative?